kernel-patches/bpf/Documentation/bpf/classic_vs_extended.rst

   +----------------+--------+--------------------+
   (MSB)                                      (LSB)

-Three LSB bits store instruction class which is one of:
+The three least significant bits store instruction class which is one of:

   ===================     ===============
   Classic BPF classes     eBPF classes